-- Formulating and endorsing the Bank's strategy and annual operating plan for approval by the Board; - Ensuring the Bank is managed in accordance with the strategy; - Ensuring the Bank is managed in a sound, prudent and ethical manner and in accordance with all relevant laws, regulation and guidance; - Managing the Bank's interface to its principal stakeholders including the Board, regulators and auditors.
+- formulating and endorsing the Bank's strategy and annual operating plan for approval by the Board; - ensuring the Bank is managed in accordance with the strategy; - ensuring the Bank is managed in a sound, prudent and ethical manner and in accordance with all relevant laws, regulation and guidance; - managing the Bank's interface to its principal stakeholders including the Board, regulators and auditors.

-YEAR ENDED 31 DECEMBER 2018 Pillar 3 and Remuneration Code Disclosures
+YEAR ENDED 31 DECEMBER 2019 Pillar 3 and Remuneration Code Disclosures

-The ExCo membership as at 31 December 2018 comprises:
+The ExCo membership as at 31 December 2019 comprised:

 - Chief Executive Officer

 - Chief Financial Officer

 - Chief Risk Officer

 - Chief Operations and Control Officer

 - Human Resources Director

-- Managing Director Corporate and Institutional Banking
+- Head of Corporate and Institutional Banking

+- General Counsel and Chief Compliance Officer

-The Executive Committee, which meets monthly, has established five sub-committees.
+The Executive Committee, which meets monthly, has established six sub-committees.
 Reports from each sub-committee Chair are tabled at ExCo in order to ensure appropriate escalation of key matters.

-Following review and recommendation by the ExCo, the Board approved the establishment of a Management Committee, effective April 2019, to complement the existing Governance Framework.
-This will enable a greater level of engagement with and understanding of Bank-wide governance across a wider group of SMF and Certified staff.
+Following review and recommendation by the ExCo, the Board approved the establishment of a Management Committee, effective April 2019, to complement the Governance Framework.